 Both types of tests allow to show the student's ability to apply tools for the understanding of the operating system kernel and the operating system interfaces with the user (commands) and with the applications (API), program development tools and/or application of CPU scheduling algorithms.

-• PEF: Final Evaluation Test consisting of problem solving at the end of the teaching period (35% of the final grade).
+• EP: Final Evaluation Test (PEF) consisting of the resolution and delivery of problems at the end of the teaching period (35% of the final grade).